Surbhiarora3/EmployeeTracker/README.md

  These interfaces are called **content management systems (CMS)**.Built a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-##Table Contents
+## Table Contents
 Installation
 Usage

-##Installation
+## Installation
- this repository and run npm i with connecting to your mysql database
+run npm i and connect to your mysql database

 ##Usage
 Javascript